 Costa Rica is covered in tropical rainforests so it’s best to be prepared to get wet.
 Especially during the rainy season, don’t leave home without a light jacket or even better, a good rain jacket.

 When choosing a rain jacket, look for one that is lightweight, waterproof, and breathable.
 This will ensure that you stay dry without getting too hot and sweaty.
-A light jacket with a hood will also provide extra protection from the rain, keeping your head and face dry.
+A light jacket with a hood will also provide extra protection from rain showers, keeping your head and face dry.

 Closed Toe Shoes

 Next item you MUST pack for Costa Rica are closed-toe shoes.
-While closed toe shows are great for hiking, they may also be mandatory for safety reasons for some adventure sports, like zip lining, canyoning and horseback riding.
+While closed-toed shoes are great for hiking, they may also be mandatory for safety reasons for some adventure sports, like zip lining, canyoning and horseback riding.

-Sneakers, hiking shoes or trail runners are great options that are versatile and practical.
+Sneakers, hiking shoes, trail runners, or running shoes are great options that are versatile and practical.
 Closed-toe sandals can also be useful as they double as water shoes for beach days or other water activities.

-While it’s important to prioritize comfort, keep in mind that some activities may require more durable footwear, so consider bringing a more sturdy pair of shoes or boots if you plan to go on extended hikes or treks.
+While it’s important to prioritize comfort, keep in mind that some activities in Costa Rica may require a pair more durable than your go-to comfortable walking shoes, so consider bringing a more sturdy pair of running shoes or boots if you plan to go on extended hikes or treks.
 Check out a list of our favourites for some great recommendations.

 Hiking Boots

 If you plan on being very active, you might even go a step further and bring a pair of good hiking shoes or boots with you.
-Choose boots that offer excellent traction, ankle support, and durability to navigate the country’s varied terrain.
+Choose hiking shoes that offer excellent traction, ankle support, and durability to navigate the country’s varied terrain.

-We recommend boots that are waterproof or water-resistant to protect you from rain or water crossings.
-If you aren’t an avid hikes, make sure the boots fit well and are wear them in at home before you trip to avoid blisters.
+We recommend hiking shoes that are waterproof or water-resistant to protect you from rain or water crossings.
+If you aren’t an avid hiker, make sure the boots fit well and break them in at home before your trip to avoid blisters.

 Do not buy bulky hiking boots for your trip to Costa Rica.
 It’s unlikely that you will need them here!
 Our favourite hiking boots are lightweight and breathable perfect for Costa Rica’s hot and humid climate.